akmalnawfer/3p-noon-daily-standup/README.md

 Flash: N/A

 ## Inhamul
-HB: R&D on BSC visualization => Use mock data for charts, Connect W/ Rohit on APIs
+HB: Use mock data for charts => BSC Vis. implementation mostly done, have deployed for feedback; currently working on optimisations + some feature additions as per US

-Magic: Reviewing INL changes
+Magic: Reviewing INL changes => Waiting for CRs to be done to review

 Flash: Adding type defs. + minor code optimisations => contd.